-Numerous studies from the health information exchange literature have been associated with decreases in avoidable admission and ED visits.
-There have also been concomitant decreases in repeated imaging and laboratory use in emergency departments who can access health information exchanges.
-One study was notable for demonstrated faster access and visit length in emergency departments [35], suggesting the possibility for interoperability measures that could assess efficiency and throughput if patient information is available in emergency departments.
-Another study [36] demonstrated potential for greater efficiency and cost savings through use of HIE in emergency departments.
-They were also able to demonstrate fewer labs and radiology testing as well as fewer admits and consultations.
-A provider survey of a public hospital system [37] found that providers expected that HIE would result in more efficient care as well as potentially saving provider time.
+Numerous studies from the health information exchange literature have indicated decreases in avoidable admission and ED visits.
+There have also been concomitant decreases in repeated imaging and laboratory use in emergency departments that can access health information exchanges.
+One study was notable for demonstrated faster access and visit length in emergency departments, 35 suggesting the possibility for interoperability measures that could assess efficiency and throughput if patient information is available in emergency departments.
+Another study 36 demonstrated potential for greater efficiency and cost savings through use of HIE in emergency departments.
+The study also demonstrated fewer labs and less radiology testing as well as fewer admissions and consultations.
+A provider survey of a public hospital system37 found that providers expected that HIE would result in more efficient care as well as potentially saving provider time.
 An interoperability focus on provider impact would be an important outcome to consider.

-Numerous papers [38, 39, 40, 41, 42, 43] demonstrated reductions in duplicate testing with access to prior radiology studies.
-In terms of high impact areas, one study [38] demonstrated less repeat imaging for low back pain.
-Several studies have found that access to HIEs reduced the rate of potentially preventable admissions and readmissions [44, 45, 46].
-In one study [47], key components that were accessed in the emergency department included prior encounters, imaging and laboratory results.
-An interesting study by Cross and Adler-Milstein [47] explored the potential for more collaborative relationships between hospital and long-term care facilities through the use of health information exchange.
-Potential interoperability outcome metrics could explore the impact of interoperable data across health care setting to improve transitions and reduce admissions and readmissions.
+Numerous papers^{38,39,40,41,42,43} demonstrated reductions in duplicate testing with access to prior radiology studies.
+In terms of high-impact areas, one study38 demonstrated less repeat imaging for low back pain.
+Several studies have found that access to HIEs reduced the rate of potentially preventable admissions and readmissions.
+44,45,46 In one study,47 key components that were accessed in the emergency department included prior encounters, imaging, and laboratory results.
+A study by Cross and Adler-Milstein47 explored the potential for more collaborative relationships between hospital and long-term care facilities using health information exchange.
+Potential interoperability outcome metrics could explore the impact of interoperable data across healthcare settings to improve transitions and reduce admissions and readmissions.

 Three studies demonstrated the utility of interoperable processes to affect patient outcomes.
-Lancaster General Hospital in Pennsylvania [48] developed, implemented, and evaluated an interoperable intravenous medication program to advance medication safety at the bedside.
+Lancaster General Hospital in Pennsylvania48 developed, implemented, and evaluated an interoperable intravenous medication program to advance medication safety at the bedside.
 An intelligent infusion device (IID) integrated with a barcode-assisted medication administration system and an electronic medication administration record system.
 This automatically populated provider-ordered, pharmacist-validated parameters on IIDs.
 The IID programming between the barcode and record administration systems focused on rate-based medication incorporated into the five-rights verification process (right patient, right doses, right route, right drug, and right time), which ensured that the dose and the rate matched the physician order, and the IID validated against the defined dosing limited within an established drug library.
 This implementation program resulted in an immediate 32 percent reduction in monthly errors involving the IV administration of heparin with the medical-surgical patient care areas.
 This work demonstrates the potential for interoperability to improve patient safety outcomes.
-Another projected linked multiple information models that represented complex medical concepts and procedures.
-This work provided more detail into the duration of radiation therapy for specific types of cancer as well as how to improve outcomes by creating a multi-centric pool of cancer research data [49].
-A pilot project known as the PhenX toolkit identified characteristics of environmental exposure measures that could be incorporated into standard templates used by providers, researchers and investigators that combine this with the clinical information found within an EHR [50].
-Environmental data could be useful to improve respiratory related outcomes.
+Another project linked multiple information models that represented complex medical concepts and procedures.
+This work provided more detail on the duration of radiation therapy for specific types of cancer as well as indicated how to improve outcomes by creating a multicentric pool of cancer research data.49 A pilot project known as the PhenX toolkit identified characteristics of environmental exposure measures that could be incorporated into standard templates used by providers, researchers, and investigators that combine this with the clinical information found within an EHR.50 Environmental data could be useful to improve respiratory related outcomes.